 Treating the Disease in the Future

 Many researchers study the functioning of neurons.
 This is understandable, because if the neurons become inactive we become incapacitated or die.
-The functions of the glial cells mustn't be overlooked, however.
+I think that the functions of the glial cells mustn't be overlooked, however.
 Research indicates that their activity is vital for maintaining the health and activity of the neurons.
-Whether malfunctioning of glial cells is the primary cause of ALS or a secondary effect of the main cause, we need to understand the role of the cells in health and in disease.

-I've been following the ALS research ever since my mother had the condition.
+I've been following the research about amyotrophic lateral sclerosis ever since my mother had the condition.
 I'm pleased to see more attention being paid to the disease by both researchers and the public.
 The movie about Stephen Hawking's life ("The Theory of Everything") and the Ice Bucket Challenge to raise funds for ALS patients and research are both great forms of publicity.
 In the challenge, a volunteer agrees to have a bucket of icy water poured over their head.
 The goal is to promote awareness of the disease and to encourage donations.

 The human nervous system is complex and understanding how it operates is difficult.
-The pace and interest in glial cell and ALS research seems to be increasing, however.
-Hopefully people with neurodegenerative problems will soon be able to benefit from the new discoveries.
+The interest in glial cells, stem cells, and ALS seems to be increasing, however.
+Hopefully, people with neurodegenerative problems will soon be able to benefit from new discoveries.

-- Phatnani, Hemali P. et al. "Intricate interplay between astrocytes and motor neurons in ALS."
-Proceedings of the National Academy of Sciences of the United States of America. http://www.pnas.org/content/110/8/E756.full (accessed August 21, 2017).
+- Interplay between astrocytes and motor neurons in ALS from the Proceedings of the National Academy of Sciences of the United States of America

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.